tractatus/tractatus.github.io/docs/sbl.md

 </g>
 </svg>

 To avoid this issue when working with samples that have undergone hydrolysis (especially if gDNA digestion is not complete or hydrolysis was primarily done before RCA) simply treat the sample with a combination of [CIP](https://www.neb.com/products/m0525-quick-cip "CIP") and [TdT](https://www.neb.com/products/m0315-terminal-transferase "TdT") together with [acyclovir](https://www.neb.com/products/n0460-acyclonucleotide-set "acyclovir")  in Quick CIP buffer.
-CIP will remove free phosphate groups and TdT will tail free 3'OH ends with a single acyclonucleotide.
+CIP will remove 5' phosphate groups and TdT will tail free 3'OH ends with a single acyclonucleotide.
 One hour incubation is usually more than sufficient.

 | Reagent | Vendor | Amount | Concentration |
 | :--- | :--- | :--- |  :--- |